What is investing?

 As the maxim goes: private investors buy when the price is high and sell when the price low.
 Good investors do exactly the opposite.

 Let's be clear, though.
 Many private investors are flying blind.
-They do not understand investing sufficiently and they do not have tools like SharePad or ShareScope which can level the playing field with the professionals and make it easier for them to identify when shares are undervalued or overvalued.
+They do not understand investing sufficiently and they do not have tools like ShareScope which can level the playing field with the professionals and make it easier for them to identify when shares are undervalued or overvalued.
 It doesn't have to be that way.

 If you are starting out, good quality companies offering a healthy dividend yield of, say, over 4% are a good place to start.